missmatsuko/lighthouse-labs-challenge/2018-10/README.md

  > #### Hint
 > In many programming languages, there is a necessity to have precision with decimal places.
 We see this in many kinds of math, in finance, and other scientific calculations.
 As a result, many languages give you tools for working with decimals (These are called `floats` in coding jargon.
 Hey, you learned something else today!).
 > You're going to want to learn how to `round` in JavaScript.
 Try searching the web and seeing what comes up to help you when you Google 'round number in javascript'.

+### Challenge #20
+Lighthouse HQ also wants a report of the safety of your GRID.
+Write another function called `safetyReport()` which will return your GRID with all of the values replaced by the percentage for how dangerous they are.
+The percentages for how dangerous a cell is were established in question #18.

+> #### Hint
+> Re-use code!
+Use the map method for arrays, see the links below.
+Remember, your function should work for any size GRID.
+[Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
+[Map on Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-use-array-methods-in-javascript-iteration-methods#map()).